James Elmslie Duncan: Literary and reform career

+Chartist activities

-Duncan's involvement in Chartist activities escalated in March 1848 when he recited "Tocsin against Tyranny" at a celebration of the French Revolution, earning enthusiastic applause.
-After a police intervention at a Chartist meeting in Bethnal Green, where Duncan was injured, he dedicated a poem to "The Murdered Chartist".
-In late May, he addressed a large crowd in Clerkenwell Green, where his declaration of being a teetotaler and vegetarian elicited mixed reactions.
+Duncan took part in Chartist activity in 1848.
+In March, he recited "Tocsin against Tyranny" at a celebration of the French Revolution.
+After police intervention at a Chartist meeting in Bethnal Green, where Duncan was injured, he dedicated a poem to "The Murdered Chartist".
+In late May, he addressed a crowd in Clerkenwell Green, where his statement that he was a teetotaller and vegetarian received mixed reactions.

-Criminal charges and death
+Arrest, asylum and death

-The Times reported his charges for creating a nuisance in the Strand.
-In late July 1848, he was arrested in Upper East Smithfield on his return from a meeting of Chartists, socialists, repealers and sympathisers, for carrying a pocket pistol, claiming it was for self-protection due to past police violence.
-On December 15, 1848, he was discharged after being charged with obstructing a public thoroughfare by selling Chartist publications.
+The Times reported that Duncan had been charged with creating a nuisance in the Strand.
+In late July 1848, he was arrested in Upper East Smithfield after returning from a meeting of Chartists, socialists, repealers and sympathisers.
+He was carrying a pocket pistol, which he said was for self-protection because of earlier police violence.
+On 15 December 1848, he was discharged after being charged with obstructing a public thoroughfare by selling Chartist publications.

-George Holyoake criticized Duncan's "professional eccentricity", dismissing his literary efforts as "wretched trash".
-Thomas Frost's memoirs described Duncan as a youth of ardent temperament, likely mentally unbalanced.
-In June 1851, Duncan's father took him to court for stealing from the business.
-Leading an "idle life", he nearly ruined the business by taking money for personal use.
-A struggle in the courtroom led the magistrate to conclude he was insane, resulting in a stay in the workhouse as a preliminary step before being admitted to an asylum.
+George Holyoake criticised Duncan's "professional eccentricity" and described his literary work as "wretched trash".
+Thomas Frost later described Duncan as a young man of ardent temperament whom he considered mentally unbalanced.
+In June 1851, Duncan's father brought him to court for stealing from the family business.
+According to James Gregory, the charge followed Duncan taking money from the business for personal use.
+After a struggle in the courtroom, the magistrate concluded that Duncan was insane and ordered him to be held in the workhouse before admission to an asylum.

-Duncan was admitted to Colney Hatch Lunatic Asylum in July 1851; his condition was described as "moral insanity accompanied with epilepsy".
-He died after experiencing a series of epileptic seizures on 21 May 1854, at the age of 32.
+Duncan was admitted to Colney Hatch Lunatic Asylum in July 1851.
+His condition was described in institutional records as "moral insanity accompanied with epilepsy".
+He died after a series of epileptic seizures on 21 May 1854, aged 32.